syncfusion-content/wpf-docs/wpf/DataGrid/Getting-Started.md

 </tr>
 </table>

-When columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~AutoGeneratingColumn_EV.html) event to customize or cancel the columns before they are added to the SfDataGrid.
+When columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfDataGrid~AutoGeneratingColumn_EV.html) event to `customize` or `cancel` the columns before they are added to the SfDataGrid.

-You can prevent the automatic column generation by setting [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~AutoGenerateColumns.html# "") property to false.
-When [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~AutoGenerateColumns.html# "") property is false, you have to define the columns to be displayed as below,
+You can prevent the automatic column generation by setting [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~AutoGenerateColumns.html# "") property to `false`.
+When [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.SfGridBase~AutoGenerateColumns.html# "") property is `false`, you have to define the columns to be displayed as below,

 {% tabs %}
 {% highlight xaml %}